Thorfgin/charactercreator/README.md

 	SHOULD:
 	- FIX: Change Recipe > Omschrijving, add text: 'Je kan nu Mythical Metal verwerken'.
-	- FIX: Close a modal when the user clicks outside the msg.
 	- FEATURE: Extend the character with a NOTE section to allow players to register remarks, powers/conditions, etc.
 	- FEATURE: Extend the character with a Imbue section to allow players to register imbues, description and cost, etc.
 	- FEATURE: Add a button to forcefully add a skill and re-adjust the max XP.